profetia/me/src/bin/cv.typ

 *ISC24 Student Cluster Competition* #h(1fr) 2024/03 -- 2024/04 \
 Team Leader #h(1fr) // Shanghai, China
-- Responsible for implementing GPU offloading, MPI profiling and code optimization for microphysics, a climate simulation application derived from the ICON model.
+- Responsible for implementing GPU offloading and code optimization for microphysics, a climate simulation application derived from the ICON model.
+- Guided the team on MPI profiling and optimization, reducing the time spend on communication by 50%.

 *Geekpie Association* #h(1fr) 2022/08 -- 2023/07 \
 Vice President #h(1fr) // Shanghai, China